Appointing a property agent

 - respond quickly to requests for maintenance or repairs

-- make sure any repairers (such as builders, carpenters or electricians) have relevant licences
+- make sure any repairers—such as builders, carpenters or electricians—have relevant licences

-- have a procedure for handling complaints (and comply with it)
+- have a procedure for handling complaints and comply with it

-- carry out inspection reports and inventories
+- carry out inspections and make reports and inventories

 Ending an appointment

-You will not need to state an end date for a continuing appointment.
-However, either you or the agent can end an agreement by giving written notice to the other party.
+You won't need to state an end date for a continuing appointment.

-It is possible to enter into a new agreement with a new agent before your previous appointment ends.
-However the agent must provide you with a written statement that you may be liable to pay commission under both appointments or pay damages for breach of contract.
+If you enter into a new agreement with a new agent before your current appointment ends, you may be liable to pay either: